Universal Wrestling Federation (Herb Abrams) championships

 Universal Wrestling Federation (UWF) was a professional wrestling promotion based in Marina del Rey, California from 1990 to 1996.
 This is a list of titles that were awarded and defended in the UWF.

 Not all championships were active during the entire history of the promotion.

 UWF Americas Championship

 The UWF Americas Championship was a short lived secondary title in the Universal Wrestling Federation that was created not long before the federation folded.

 UWF Intercontinental Heavyweight Championship

 The UWF Intercontinental Heavyweight Championship was a secondary title in the Universal Wrestling Federation.
 It was awarded to Bob Orton, Jr. at a television taping, but it was only defended once.

 UWF Israeli Championship

 The UWF Israeli Championship was a secondary title in the Universal Wrestling Federation.
 It was awarded to Joshua Ben-Gurion in May 1991 and retired in November 1991.

 UWF Junior Heavyweight Championship

 The UWF Junior Heavyweight Championship was a secondary title in the Universal Wrestling Federation.
-Jack Armstrong became the first and only champion by defeating Mando Guerrero at the final UWF show.
+Jack Armstrong (wrestler) became the first and only champion by defeating Mando Guerrero at the final UWF show.